 Diffusion impairment occurs whenever there is incomplete equilibration of alveolar gas and pulmonary endcapillary blood.
-Equilibration of oxygen between the alveolus and the erythrocyte is extremely rapid under normal conditions, and this type of hypoxemia infrequently is observed in small animal medicine.
-However, a diffusion impairment leading to hypoxemia may be seen with thickening of the alveolar-capillary membrane (e.g., "alveolar-capillary block" seen in diffuse pulmonary interstitial disease), or loss of alveolar or capillary surface area (e.g., emphysema or vasculitis).
-Although hypoxemia from a diffusion impairment may occur as a consequence of the aforementioned disease states, it also may be detected under certain circumstances of high cardiac output that markedly decrease transit time of red cells (e.g., exercise).
-In any case, its contribution to hypoxemia is usually negligible and a diffusion impairment seldom is the limiting factor in oxygen transfer to arterial blood.
+Equilibration of oxygen between the alveolus and red blood cell is extremely rapid under normal conditions, and this type of hypoxemia infrequently is observed in small animal medicine.
+However, a diffusion impairment leading to hypoxemia may be seen with thickening of the alveolar-capillary membrane (e.g., "alveolar-capillary block" seen in diffuse pulmonary interstitial disease) or loss of alveolar or capillary surface area (e.g., emphysema or vasculitis).
+Although hypoxemia caused by a diffusion impairment may occur as a consequence of the aforementioned disease states, it also may be detected under certain circumstances of high cardiac output that markedly decrease transit time of red cells (e.g., exercise).
+In any case, its contribution to hypoxemia usually is negligible, and a diffusion impairment seldom is the limiting factor in oxygen transfer to arterial blood.